Parking & Traffic Information

 Overnight Visitors

-Temporary guest permits are free and can be obtained by coming to Campus Safety (24-hours a day) and completing a parking registration form with the host's information, and the name and vehicle information for their guest.
+Temporary visitor permits are free and can be obtained by coming to Campus Safety (24-hours a day) for the visitor and host to provide contact and vehicle information.
 Visitors must show a valid driver's license and register their vehicle in person in the Campus Safety office with their social host.
+These temporary visitor permits must hang and display on the inside rear view mirror with vehicle information facing the front.

 Contact the Department of Campus Safety, 24-hours a day, with questions at 507-933-8888.